 Of course, while I've learned by experience, I'm no pro—which is why we also called on some of our favorite expert stylists for their own tips on skipping the blow-dryer while sidestepping pesky frizz and poufiness in the process.
-Below, find everything you need to know about air-drying thick hair perfectly, every time.
+Below, find everything you need to know about how to air-dry thick hair perfectly every time.

-"If you brush your hair when it is starting to dry, almost dry, or all the way dry, you will experience unwanted frizz," says Heath.
+"If you brush your hair when it's starting to dry, almost dry, or all the way dry, you'll experience unwanted frizz," says Heath.
 Curly-haired gals who really need to detangle should do so with a wide-tooth comb while they're in the shower, she says.
 (Just be sure to do it while your conditioner is setting, in order to avoid breakage.)

 Swapping in a microfiber towel for your old terry one is a start since the tiny fabric particles are far gentler on the hair cuticle than cotton is.
 (And skip the T-shirt—that's a myth.)
 Use it to dab and very gently squeeze your locks until you're no longer dripping.

 Even if it's just with coconut oil, nourishing your hair with something is key for avoiding frizz and getting definition.
 Work a leave-in conditioner or styling cream into damp hair as you scrunch.
 And don't be stingy—you want to make sure all your hair is evenly coated.

 "People with thicker hair tend to focus on applying product to just the top of the head or the areas they can see," says Moore.
 "The only thing to keep in mind is even and ample distribution of product throughout the entirety of their hair."

 That being said, touching your hair too much can also lead to frizz, so after working that product in, hands off.
 "You don't want to play with your hair too much," advises Heath.
 "But for some textures, a great trick is to twist multiple sections after applying the product when the hair is damp and letting them dry; then lightly running your hands through your hair and adding a thicker styling cream."